aniela2906/Happy-days-forked/README.md

 ### Phase 1: Initiation and data preparation

-the process begins when Github Actions Workflow is triggered.
+The process begins when Github Actions Workflow is triggered.

 The build-deploy job starts on Github hosted runner.